microsoft/llmops-workshop/labs/performance/docs/AOAI_BENCH_TOOL.md

 ##### Test Architecture

-In our testing setup, we primarily use the standard deployment of the gpt-35-turbo-16k model.
-For the first test run, we'll set a quota of 20K TPM (Tokens Per Minute).
-During the second test run, this quota will be increased to 200K TPM.
+In our testing setup, we primarily use the gpt-35-turbo-16k model in a standard deployment with a quota of 20K TPM (Tokens Per Minute).

 In the example provided in this guide, you will deploy the resource in the East US (eastus) Azure region.
 However, remember that you're free to choose any region that works best for you.